GIfatahTH/states_rebuilder/examples/007-2-clean_architecture_dane_mackier_app_with_functional_injection/README.md

-# clean_architecture_dane_mackier_app_using_reference_injection
+# clean_architecture_dane_mackier_app using global functional injection

-This is the same example as example 7-1 rewritten to use reference injection instead of injection with Injector.
+This is the same example as example 7-1 rewritten to use global functional injection instead of injection with Injector.

 Regarding the clean architecture I use, the `domain`, `service`, `data_source` layers remain untouched.